 University of Jyväskylä & Niilo Mäki Institute, Jyväskylä, Finland

-Bio: Dr. John Meyer received his Ph.D. from The University of Western Ontario in 1978 and is currently a professor and chair of the graduate program in industrial and organizational (I/O) psychology at Western.
-He also holds a part-time Professorship at Curtin School of Business in Australia and an adjunct appointment at the Australian Catholic University.
-His research interests include employee commitment, work motivation, leadership, and organizational change, and his work has been published in leading journals in I/O psychology and management.
-He is also co-author of Commitment in the Workplace: Theory, Research and Application (Sage Publications, 1997) and Best Practices: Employee Retention (Carswell, 2000), co-editor of Commitment in Organizations: Accumulated Wisdom and New Directions (Routledge, 2009) and editor of the Handbook of Employee Commitment (Elgar, 2016).
-Dr. Meyer is a Fellow of the Canadian Psychological Association, the American Psychological Association, the Society for Industrial and Organizational Psychology, the International Association of Applied Psychology, and the Association for Psychological Science.
+Bio: John Meyer is Professor and Chair of the Industrial and Organizational (I/O) psychology graduate program at The University of Western Ontario in London, Canada.
+He also holds a Professorship in management at the Curtin Business School in Perth, Australia.
+His research interests include employee commitment, engagement, work motivation, well-being, leadership, and organizational change.
+His work has been published in leading journals in the fields of I/O psychology (e.g., Journal of Applied Psychology, Personnel Psychology), management (e.g., Academy of Management Journal, Journal of Management), and research methods (e.g., Organizational Research Methods, Multivariate Behavior Research).
+John is also co-author of Commitment in the Workplace: Theory, Research and Application (Sage Publications, 1997) and Best Practices: Employee Retention (Carswell, 2000), co-editor of Commitment in Organizations: Accumulated Wisdom and New Directions (Routledge, 2009), and editor of the Handbook of Employee Commitment (Edward Elgar, 2016).
+His work has been cited more than 70,000 times (Google Scholar).
+John has consulted with private and public organizations in Canada on issues related to his research and has been invited to conduct seminars and workshops in the United States, Europe, Asia, and Australia.
+He is a fellow of the American Psychological Association, Association for Psychological Science, Canadian Psychological Association, International Association for Applied Psychology, and Society for Industrial and Organizational Psychology.

 Affiliation: Department of Psychology, Western University, London, Ontario, Canada

 Sponsoring Division/Section: Div.
 3: Psychology and Societal Development